-Let me start with some Pinterest stats:
+Let me show you some Pinterest stats now.

 Considering all of the above, I figured it’s time I showed you how I get the traffic and engagement that I do so that you can take advantage of all that I’ve learned about Pinterest and use them to drive traffic to your own blog!

 You can get some honest insights into my own Pinning techniques that have resulted in the stats I just shared with you above.
 My personal techniques may differ from others who teach this platform.
 The thing is, I’m a side-blogger.
 Time is of the essence, and my practices are based on how I can maximize the output for the minimum amount of effort and time.